ldotmithu/ldotmithu/README.md

 ### 🚀 **About Me**
 🎓 **Fresher Data Scientist** from **Sri Lanka** with a strong passion for **Machine Learning, Deep Learning, and Generative AI**.
 💡 Skilled in developing ML models, working with AI frameworks, and building real-world applications.
-📚 Currently learning **LLMs, LangChain, and MLOps** to explore the future of AI-powered applications.
+📚 Currently learning **LLMs, LangChain** to explore the future of AI-powered applications.
 🔍 **Open to opportunities** in AI, ML, and Data Science roles.

 ---